nortonvanz/Bank-Churn-Prediction/README.md

 Test data were passed to the model, and a F1-score for class 1 of 0.58 were obtained.
 It means the model has 58% effectiveness in identifying true churners in this first cycle.

 The best model were retrained with all train + test data, in order to improve performance for final prediction (abandono_teste.csv).

 Churn prediction of the 1000 rows were made, and exporeted.
 It is available in data/result/abandono_result.csv.

 ## 9.0 Business and Financial Results

 ### 9.1 Busness Results
-Here, the business results of this project will be shown.

-Business problem:
-- The financial institution has an estimated churn retention rate of 28%/year.
-- A new retention goal was announced for next year, which is 40%.
-To achieve this, the customer retention team needs a churn prediction model.
-- The model must be at least 55% effective in identifying true churners, while avoiding false positives.
-- This way, the retention team will act using the model to reverse at least 80% of churns, which results in 44% retention, reaching the goal.

-Business results:
 - The fraud prediction model in it's first cycle delivers 58% effective in identifying true churners.
 - The result expected by retention team was a model with at least 55% effectiveness, wich was attained.
 - Now the project can be put into production, and the retention team can then start using it.

 ### 9.2 Financial Results
-Here, the financial results of this churn prediction model will be estimated.

 Premisses:
 - Model effectiveness for churners (F1-score) is 0.58.
 - Company has a base of 10 million customers.